Elements of Suspense: How Mystery and Thriller Writers Grip Readers

 You want to know where to cut the scene for maximum effect, and how to build the anticipation without letting those french fries grow cold.

 There are a number of cliffhanger techniques that deserve attention, and we’ll take a good look at several and learn how to craft them.
-Realizing that without the foundational setting of the stage these cliffhangers will lose some of their impact, I'll share some examples from writers like Dennis Lehane and Stephen King.
+Realizing that without the foundational setting of the stage these cliffhangers will lose some of their impact, I'll share some examples of suspense from writers like Dennis Lehane and Stephen King.

 Read all about cliffhangers and how to write them in your suspense story here.